juxhouse/bela-resources/updaters/Java.md

-# Updating BELA with Elements from your Java Projects
+# Updating BELA with your Java Projects

 ## Preparation: Build Your Projects